 Social Apps Monitoring

-Social media is currently one of the most widespread means of communication and entertainment.
+Social media is currently one of the most widespread means of entertainment and online activities as per Statista.
 With uMobix, parents can navigate their children’s social lives while staying invisible.

-One of uMobix’s greatest strengths is the sheer volume of social media apps that it can monitor.
-With this parental control app, you can monitor the most popular social media and instant messaging apps.
+One of uMobix’s greatest strengths from my point of view is the sheer volume of social media apps that it can monitor.
+With this parental control app, I found out that you can monitor the most popular social media and instant messaging apps.

 You can find the complete list of the social media apps that you can track under the Socials tab, below the Block Device feature.

-From the screenshot, you can see that uMobix can track about 19 different apps, most of which are platforms that children and teenagers often use to communicate.
+From the screenshot of my dashboard, you can see that uMobix can track about 19 different apps, most of which are platforms that children and teenagers often use to communicate.

 This feature allows you to see the messages that the target phone has been sending on the platform of choice.